-In order to mobilize competitive factors of production located in the Southern African periphery, into GVCs, the region needs a gateway that provides and manages transport infrastructure and can coordinate the management of value chains.
+In order to mobilize competitive factors of production located in the Southern African periphery into global value chains (GVCs), the region needs a gateway that provides and manages transport infrastructure and can coordinate the management of value chains.
 The realization of value addition within the region, therefore, depends on combining South Africa's globally competitive and technologically sophisticated enterprises with foreign MNCs, supported by effective regional integration.
 In effect, the practical vision for a 'Factory Southern Africa' hinges not around factories at all, but around leveraging competitive transport and producer services.